-Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations
+Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations, Party Map

 - Winnie the Pooh and friends

-- Mary Poppins and Bert
+- Mary Poppins and Bert – In front of Mickey’s PhilharMagic

 Storybook Circus